SachinTripathi08/dsaWithJava/README.md

-# 📘 DSA with Java – Arrays, String, Stack, Linked List, DP
+# 📘 DSA with Java – Arrays, String, Stack, Linked List, DP, Binary Tree

 This repository contains my **Data Structures & Algorithms (DSA)** practice using **Java**.
 Currently, I am focusing on **All Data Structure problems** and solving **one problem daily** to build strong fundamentals.